ParrotSec/documentation/docs/faq.md

 ### How do I upgrade my system?

 First please, do __NOT__ use `apt-get upgrade`.
-Because Parrot Linux is a rolling distribution and how APT works, the command will cause considerable problems to your system.
+Because ParrotOS is a rolling distribution and how APT works, the command will cause considerable problems to your system.
 We don't recommend `apt-get` in general as the command is not really meant for end-users.
 The following are the recommended ways to update your system:

 1) First method